Category Archives: fandom

 Standard

 Nimue kindly shared some of her HobbitCon experiences with us in the comment section of a previous post, and I enjoyed them so much, I felt they deserved a post of their own here on Thorin Thursday.
 It certainly sounds like it was a fabulous event for fans of the film and has whetted my appetite even more to see the next installment in December!
 Thanks again, Nimue, for sharing highlights of this fab experience with us here at TAE.
-I have used some of DarkJackal’s screencaps from the film and from the Best Buy doc to add some more Hobbit-y dwarfy goodness. :D
+I have used some of DarkJackal’s screencaps from the film and from the Best Buy doc to add some more Hobbit-y dwarfy goodness. 😀

 I was at the HobbitCon -it really was such an amazing and unforgettable experience!
 I’m still over the moon!
 The actors were so nice and approachable-they mixed with the normal people, often sat amongst us in the audience during each other’s panels, listening and sometimes intervening ,-).
 It could happen that you found yourself next to one of them in the lift or at the breakfast buffet, which I found kind of surreal sometimes, but great nevertheless!